docarray/docarray/docs/user_guide/sending/serialization.md

 ```

 !!! note
-    Currently, union type hints are not supported for serialization to protobuf formats.
+    Serialization to protobuf formats is not supported for union type hints.
+Please consider using JSON serialization as an alternative.